indico/indico-user-docs/user_guide/meetings.md

 Here, you can add a contribution, by simply clicking on “add new”, and then on “contribution”.
 Type in the name and description of your contribution, as well as a start time.
 The duration will be the one you selected before.

-Once you’re finished, click on save.
+Once you’re finished, **click on save**.
 This will add a contribution in the given block.